 Proverbs 14:7, Leave the presence of a fool, or you will not discern words of knowledge.

-o The wise person knows that God’s Word is the best source for wisdom.
+- The wise know that God’s Word is the best source for wisdom.

-o They study God’s Word so that they may benefit by having it richly dwell within them.
+- The wise study God’s Word because they want all the blessings of having it richly dwell within them.

-James 1:5-8, But if any of you lacks wisdom, let him ask of God, who gives to all men generously and without reproach, and it will be given to him.
-But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
-For that man ought not to expect that he will receive anything from the Lord, being a double-minded man, unstable in all his ways.
+James 1:5, But if any of you lacks wisdom, let him ask of God, who gives to all men generously and without reproach, and it will be given to him.

-3. Third, teachable people are doers of God’s wise counsel because a teachable heart acts on God’s Word.
+- Third, a wise person is a doer of God’s wise counsel because a humble, teachable heart acts on the counsel from God’s Word.